Are exams really getting easier?

 As the seminar grappled with these issues, speakers argued that the problem could be avoided if tests and exams were used for one purpose alone, namely to identify what pupils have learned, rather than being used as an accountability measure for individual schools and the education system as a whole.

-Or, as Anastasia de Waal, from the Civitas think-tank, put it: "We need to sever national accountability from the assessment of individual performance."'Teaching to the best'
+Or, as Anastasia de Waal, from the Civitas think-tank, put it: "We need to sever national accountability from the assessment of individual performance."

 This argument goes to the heart of the current row over the national curriculum tests, or SATs, for 11 year-olds.